-The Local Governing Body is a sub-committee of the main Board of Trustees.
-Its purpose is to:
+The Local Governing Bodies are sub-committees of the main Board of Trustees.
+Their purpose is to:

 - Set the curriculum for schools and monitor standards to ensure that every pupil makes good progress and achieves well. - Set the School Improvement Plans and monitor implementation to ensure that provision continues to improve.